pBlasiak/interBoilCondPhaseChangeFoam_OF1612/README.md

 # interBoilCondPhaseChangeFoam
 This is a solver for boiling and condensation which is written based on OpenFOAM-v1612+ and solver interPhaseChangeFoam.
 ## key features
-* Smoothing of alphal filed to decrease spurious (parasitic) currents
+* Smoothing of alphal field to decrease spurious (parasitic) currents
 * Four mass transfer models
 * Galusinsky-Vignoaux criterion for timestep
 * Mesh adaption solver